cair/fast-tsetlin-machine-with-mnist-demo/README.md

 ```
 ## Data Preparation

-The included dataset is a binarized version of the MNIST dataset (http://yann.lecun.com/exdb/mnist/), downloaded from https://github.com/mnielsen/neural-networks-and-deep-learning/tree/master/data.
-First, we extended the training data with 50 000 additional images - warped and translated versions of the original training images.
-Secondly, the complete dataset was binarized by replacing pixel values larger than 0.3 with 1 (with the original pixel values ranging from 0 to 1).
+The included dataset is a binarized, but otherwise unenhanced, version of the MNIST dataset (http://yann.lecun.com/exdb/mnist/), downloaded from https://github.com/mnielsen/neural-networks-and-deep-learning/tree/master/data.
+The complete dataset was binarized by replacing pixel values larger than 0.3 with 1 (with the original pixel values ranging from 0 to 1).
 Pixel values below or equal to 0.3 were replaced with 0.
 The following image is an example of the images produced.

 ```bash
 ............................